Installed bamboo rolled fence in a

 one there already).
 This can be another chain link steel rail or merely a

 2"x2" cedar wood drilled and wired between posts.
-Generally it will be
+You must

-necessary to have some structure at the top of the rolled fences and the
+have some structure at the top of the rolled fences and the bottom in a

-bottom in a plane to press the fence against.
-If the existing fence is 4'
+plane to press the fence against.
+If the existing fence is 4' high and

-high and the fences are to go up to 6', it is necessary to construct a frame
+the fences are to go up to 6', then you need to construct a frame

 up to the 6' height.
-See the drawing below to show a typical cedar wood
+See the drawing below showing a typical cedar wood

-fence support frame. you can add the split bamboo faces to give the fences
+fence support frame.
+You can add the split bamboo faces to give the fences a

 great finished look.